You know of a software solution that will improve your business.

 Experience is key.
 The more you practice anything, the better you get.
 That’s as true of outsourced software development as it is for golf or playing the piano.

-If you decide to outsource your project, an experienced remote team can smooth out some of the bumps in the process simply by having encountered them before.
+If you decide to outsource your project, an experienced software development company can smooth out some of the bumps in the process simply by having encountered them before.
 Consult with them before the project starts and weigh their recommendations heavily.

 With the benefit of their experience, your outsourced project stands a better chance of coming in on time, under budget, and with a high level of quality.